patrickotoole/shared-components/delorean/README.md

 ### TODO

+- Add unit tests to functions in helpers.py

-- Add segment value to the grouping rather than just grouping by segment
+- Add "segment value" to the grouping rather than just grouping by segment
-- Pull information from MYSQL table and join this information on so we can search by domain / placement id rather than segment name
+- Expand UI to include "segment value"

+- Add "appnexus name" from mysql (rockerbox.delorean_segments) to segment + value
+- Expand UI to include "appnexus name"

+- Make ui filtering work off of "appnexus name" rather than segment_id